 2. Breadsticks: The Perfect Pizza Companion

-Breadsticks are a popular side dish often served alongside pizza.
-These soft, doughy treats can be filling, especially if they are served with dipping sauces like marinara, garlic butter, or cheese.
 Breadsticks are typically less filling than a full pizza but still add to the overall calorie count and portion size.

 - How Breadsticks Affect Pizza Portions: If you serve breadsticks alongside a 12-inch pizza, you may notice that guests will consume fewer pizza slices.
 For example, if you offer 2-3 breadsticks per person, each guest may eat 1-2 slices of pizza, leaving the breadsticks to satisfy the remaining hunger.
 A 12-inch pizza in this case might serve 4-5 people, as the breadsticks absorb some of the guests’ appetites.